etas/SynCAN/README.md

 # SynCAN Dataset

 The goal of this dataset, which we call SynCAN Dataset (Synthetic CAN Bus Data), is to provide a benchmark to evaluate and compare different CAN Intrusion Detection Systems (IDS) on different attack scenarios in the signal space.
 It should be used to train an IDS in an unsupervised manner and evaluate its performance on normal an anomolous data.
-This data set was created as supplementary material for the paper (“To Appear”).
+This data set was created as supplementary material for the paper <a href="https://arxiv.org/abs/1906.02492">CANet: An Unsupervised Intrusion Detection System for High Dimensional CAN Bus Data<\a>.

 ## Data Description

 If you plan to use this data set for your own research, please cite:

-(“To Appear”)
+@article{Hanselmann2019CANet,
+  title={CANet: An Unsupervised Intrusion Detection System for High Dimensional CAN Bus Data}, author={Hanselmann, Markus and Strauss, Thilo and Dormann, Katharina and Ulmer, Holger}, journal={arXiv preprint arXiv:1906.02492}, year={2019}
+}

 In the following, a short description of the data set is given.
-We refer to the paper (“To Appear”) for more details.
+We refer to the <a href="https://arxiv.org/abs/1906.02492">paper <\a> for more details.

 The data set consists of a training data set and six test data sets that all contain the following columns: